 How do you choose a specialty?

-When you’re in school on track to become a CNS, you will get a chance to choose a specialty.
-It’s essential to pick something that suits your personality and appeals to your career goals.
-The question then becomes, how do you know which specialty is right for you?
+When in school on track to become a CNS, a nurse will get a chance to choose a specialty.
+It’s essential they pick something that suits their personality and appeals to their career goals.
+The question then becomes, how to determine the right specialty?

-Take an inventory of your past work history.
-What field of nursing have you enjoyed the most?
-If you enjoy working with children, consider becoming a pediatric CNS.
-This position allows you to work exclusively with children and provide them with excellent care and support.
+It’s important to take an inventory of past work history.
+What field of nursing has been the most enjoyable?
+It could be working with children, which would require a CNS to pursue a pediatric specialty.
+This position allows a nurse to work exclusively with children and provide them with excellent care and support.

-You may find that you prefer working with women, focusing on reproductive health.
-In this case, you would pursue the gynecological specialty.
+A nurse may find they prefer working with women, focusing on reproductive health.
+In this case, they would pursue the gynecological specialty.

-You may feel drawn to the mental health field, which would require you to pursue a psychiatric nursing specialty.
+Another field a nurse may feel drawn to is the mental health field, which would require a psychiatric nursing specialty.

 The National Council of State Boards of Nursing (NCSBN) conducted a study that showed the similarities between both roles.
 They surveyed 1,526 NPs and 1,344 CNSs and found that they both perform the following roles: :